The largest land mammal in South America, the tapir is an iconic animal of the Brazilian fauna.

 Click to learn more

-They are distant relatives of the elephant and are scattered in different corners of the world.
+They are scattered in different corners of the world.
 There are five species of tapirs in the world: one in Asia, one in Central America and three in South America.
 The Brazilian tapir, in the Pantanal, is the only species that is easy to spot.

 The tapir is found from southern Venezuela to northern Argentina.
 In Brazil, the species is found in much of the country, mainly in the Amazon biome, the Cerrado, Pantanal and Atlantic Forest.